CEPIZIN/API_News/out/production/get_News/readme.md

 Receive News Updates via Email: Users will be able to forward the latest news articles directly to their email addresses.

-Select News Source: Users can choose their preferred news sources, providing a more personalized news browsing experience.